Skip to main content

 Paying for parking

-Visitors are reminded to enter their VRN carefully when paying, as mistyping is a common cause of issues.
-This includes checking similar characters such as ‘O’ and ‘0’, or ‘1’ and ‘l’.
+Enter your details carefully when paying; mistyping is a common cause of problems.
+Check similar characters such as ‘O’ and ‘0’, or ‘1’ and ‘l’.

 Blue Badge parking